Joan Blondell

 For two seasons, Blondell played Lottie on ABC's "Here Comes the Brides" and had a featured role in NBC's "Banyon" series.

 "My family is the only reason I stay out here and do some these guest shots," she told an interviewer in 1978.
 "Otherwise, I'd rather work in Macy's basement; there's more dignity to that.
-As we all know, it's tough being a lady—a female—in this business, and when you're and old female, well, you're damn near sunk!
+As we all know, it's tough being a lady—a female—in this business, and when you're an old female, well, you're damn near sunk.
 They don't think there's a story about an old gal."

 Related stars